Andrew-Raz-ACRV/vision_servo_control_snakeraven/README.md

 ## Contact

 This code is written by Andrew Razjigaev.
-If there are queries you can contact him via email: andrew_razjigaev@outlook.com
+If there are queries you can contact him via email: andrew_razjigaev@outlook.com Terminal Commands to run the code is available on the SnakeRavenDemo.pdf

 ## Relavent links:
 1. **snake_raven_controller** : This is an expansion on from the original [controller](https://github.com/Andrew-Raz-ACRV/snake_raven_controller)